andreazignoli/pyoxynet/README.md

 We want to bring together key actors from across sectors to jointly implement our R&D road map and: support the research activities financially (including scholarships for research fellows or publication fees for open access journals), provide intellectual contribution for scientific publications or grant application, share data for testing/developing new algorithms, develop web-based applications (e.g. crowdsourcing applications, automatic interpretation of new data, websites for communicating the outcomes of the project), conduct market and patent analyses, and validate the algorithms for clinical settings.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
+Don't forget to give Pyoxynet a star!
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)